 Color rose in Grace’s cheeks; her arm remained extended.

 “Oh, I forgot,” Dylan said as he took the comic.
 “You weren’t ever too good at readin’.”

 He skootched up beside her and flipped it open to the first page.
 “You see here,” he pointed to the image of Bruce Banner strolling down the street.
 “It says Bruce Banner never expected trouble when he got into town.”
 He broke apart one of the Moon pies giving her half while reading first one page then another.
 As he read, he slid up close beside her so she felt the slick heat of his leg against hers.

 They read until the sky began to purple.
 Grace leaned back and studied the heavens as Dylan pulled out his sketch pad and began to draw.

 She watched him a long while.

-He turned the pad and it was a sketch of her.
-Her boyish nose, her brushy brows, and dimpled chin.
+He turned the pad.
+It was a sketch of her.
+Her boyish nose, her brushy brows and dimpled chin.
 Emotion filled Grace’s eyes as she sprang to her feet.

 Dylan grabbed her wrist and pulled her back down.

 “What’s the matter?” his eyes ping-ponged from the sketch to her face.
 “It’s awful, isn’t it?
 You hate it,” Dylan said.